javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 The popup opens in Chrome, but gets blocked in Firefox.

-...And this works in Firefox too:
+...If we decrease the delay, the popup works in Firefox too:

 ```js run
 // open after 1 seconds